Biden wants to end housing discrimination. Can he do that?

 So can Biden really put an end to decades’ worth of discriminatory housing practices?
 And what role does the federal government and the Department of Housing and Urban Development play in creating more fair and affordable housing in American cities?

-Post business reporter Tracy Jan, and Tim Keane, the director of planning and community development for the city of Atlanta, examine the limits of Biden’s power, in this second episode in our occasional series for the“Can He Do That?” podcast about the policy challenges that the president faces during his first year in office.
+Post race and economics reporter Tracy Jan, and Tim Keane, the director of planning and community development for the city of Atlanta, examine the limits of Biden’s power, in this second episode in our occasional series for the“Can He Do That?” podcast about the policy challenges that the president faces during his first year in office.

 Previous Episode